-Understanding Who Is Eligible To File For A U Visa In Austin, Texas
+Understanding Who Is Eligible To File For A U Visa In Central Texas

 This is the next post in our series discussing the issuance of U visas to those who have been the victim of a crime.
 Our last post discussed the purpose of a U visa as well as the current backlog the government is facing in processing applications.
 In this article we will discuss who is eligible to file for the visa in Austin, Texas.
 As we will discuss below, you must meet very specific requirements to file for this type of relief.
 If you wish to seek such a solution then contact our immigration attorneys immediately.